pro-Major/ReactMiniProjects/Simple_Card/README.md

-#  image finder Simple application that uses the PixaBay API to fetch images
+#  Image finder Simple application that uses the PixaBay API to fetch images